nio-blocks/bacnet/README.md

 Outputs
 -------
-- **default**: The same list of signals, enriched with the attribute defined by `results_field`, containing the result of this request, and key:value pairs in `details` describing the request.
+- **default**: The same list of signals, enriched with 'value', the result of this request, and key:value pairs in `details` describing the request.

 Commands
 --------